LeMikaelF/blog/_posts/2025-01-17-non-deterministic-spel-compilation.md

 }
 ```

-If we run this test again with a `new ExpressionRoot(true, true)` evaluation context, we'll see that the expression _does_ compile after we
+If we run this test again with a `new ExpressionRoot(true, true)` evaluation context, we'll see that this time, the expression _does_
-evaluate the expression.
+compile after we evaluate it.
 The difference depends only on short-circuiting behaviour of the `and` operator.
-This short-circuiting behaviour is
+This short-circuiting
-not unique to boolean operators: ternary operators, and even the "null-safe index operator" (`.?`) are also affected.
+behaviour is not unique to boolean operators: ternary operators, and even the "null-safe index operator" (`.?`) are also affected.

 This is problematic, because it means that **as soon as you have any boolean operators, ternary operators, or null-safe operators (`?.`) in
 a SpEL expression, its compilability is non-deterministic**.
 Consider this expression: